 - The minimum standards must be at least the equivalent of a score of ten (10) on all sections of basic skills test approved in Rule 6A-10.040, F.A.C.
 Students must successfully complete all remedial instruction before completing the ATD.

-- Prospective students are required to schedule an appointment with our Admissions Office prior to enrollment.
+- Prospective students are required to attend an information session.

-- Prior to program completion, students are required to achieve the following scores on the “Test for Adult Basic Education” (TABE):
+- Prior to program completion, students are required to achieve the following scores on the Basic Skills Requirement:

 - Language 11

 - American Academy of Professional Coders

 - Cape Coral Technical College is an AAPC certified school

 - Cape Coral Technical College Certificate of Completion

 - Students also sit for the Certified Professional Coders, (CPC), examination which is a national certification through the American Academy of Professional Coders.

 *For details on the cost of the entire program, read disclosure statement.